 Near Anza in Riverside County, California — The American West (Pacific Coastal)

 Location.
-33° 35.657′ N, 116° 48.146′ W. Marker is near Anza, California, in Riverside County.
-Marker is on Juan Diego Flats Road, on the right when traveling east.
+33° 29.643′ N, 116° 36.369′ W. Marker is near Anza, California, in Riverside County.
+Marker can be reached from the intersection of Coyote Canyon Road and Mangalar Road.
 Touch for map.
-Marker is located on Forest Service land in the San Bernardino National Forest.
-Marker is in this post office area: Anza CA 92539, United States of America.
+Marker is at or near this postal address: 60901 Coyote Canyon Road, Anza CA 92539, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 14 miles of this marker, measured as the crow flies.
-Hamilton School, Anza (approx. 7.8 miles away); Historic Lake Hemet Dam (approx. 9 miles away); Kenworthy (approx. 9.1 miles away); Jacob Bergman (approx. 11.3 miles away); Speed-of-Light Experiment (approx. 11.9 miles away); "Ramona" (approx. 12.1 miles away); Pochea Indian Village Site (approx. 12.1 miles away); San Carlos Pass (approx. 13.3 miles away).
-Touch for a list and map of all markers in Anza.
+At least 7 other markers are within 14 miles of this marker, measured as the crow flies.
+Hamilton School, Anza (approx. Kenworthy (approx. 12.1 miles away); Santa Catarina (approx. 12.7 miles away); Historic Lake Hemet Dam (approx. 12.8 miles away); Camp Wright (approx. 13 miles away); Oak Grove Stage Station (approx. 13.1 miles away); Juan Diego Flats (approx. 13.3 miles away).

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on December 18, 2011, by Michael Kindig of Long Beach, California.
-This page has been viewed 901 times since then.
-Last updated on November 3, 2014, by Michael Kindig of Long Beach, California.
-Photos: 1, 2. submitted on December 18, 2011, by Michael Kindig of Long Beach, California.
-3, 4. submitted on December 22, 2011, by Michael Kindig of Long Beach, California. • Bill Pfingsten was the editor who published this page.
+This page was last revised on December 11, 2019.
+This page originally submitted on February 25, 2017, by James King of San Miguel, California.
+This page has been viewed 214 times since then.
+Last updated on December 11, 2019, by Craig Baker of Sylmar, California.
+Photos: 1, 2, 3. submitted on February 25, 2017, by James King of San Miguel, California. • J. Makali Bruton was the editor who published this page.